supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_L18_Monitoring_Application_Performance_with_Application_Insights.md

     > **Note**: If you got prompted with 'The command requires the extension application-insights.
 Do you want to install it now?', type Y and press enter.

-8. Let us connect the Application Insights to our web application.
+9. Let us connect the Application Insights to our web application.

     ```bash
     az monitor app-insights component connect-webapp --app $WEBAPPNAME \
         --resource-group $RESOURCEGROUPNAME --web-app $WEBAPPNAME
     ```

-9. Next, create an Azure SQL Server.
+10. Next, create an Azure SQL Server.

-    ```bash
     USERNAME="Student"
     SQLSERVERPASSWORD="Pa55w.rd1234"
     SERVERNAME="partsunlimitedserver$RANDOM"

     az sql server create --name $SERVERNAME --resource-group $RESOURCEGROUPNAME \
     --location $LOCATION --admin-user $USERNAME --admin-password $SQLSERVERPASSWORD
-    ```

-10. The web app needs to be able to access the SQL server, so we need to allow access to Azure resources in the SQL Server firewall rules.
+11. The web app needs to be able to access the SQL server, so we need to allow access to Azure resources in the SQL Server firewall rules.

     STARTIP="0.0.0.0"